eiffel-community/community/GOVERNANCE.md

 If the number of candidates is less than the number of seats in Technical Committee, Election Officers are authorized to extend the nomination period for one more week.
 If the number of candidates is still less than the number of seats in Technical Committee, Election Officers are authorized to end the nomination and election process so all the candidates assume their seats without election.
 The remaining seats are left vacant.
 The new Technical Committee is responsible to determine if, when, and how to fill the vacant seats.
 If the number of candidates is equal to the number of seats in Technical Committee, Election Officers are authorized to end the nomination and election process so all the candidates assume their seats without election.

 In addition to handling exceptions that may occur during community elections, Election Officers are responsible to guide the Technical Committee and Eiffel Community at large in case someone resigns from the Technical Committee or is impeached.
-Technical Committee is responsible of determining how to fill vacant seat and special elections can be held if the committee deems it necessary.
-Otherwise, the seat can be left vacant or a community member can be appointed by the committee.
+Technical Committee is responsible of determining how to fill vacant seat and special elections can be held if the Technical Committee deems it necessary.
+Otherwise, the seat can be left vacant or a community member can be appointed by the Technical Committee.

 ### Technical Committee Chair Elections and Voting

 Chair of the Eiffel Community Technical Committee is elected from within the members of Eiffel Technical Committee.

-Information related to conducted and ongoing elections are kept in [ELECTIONS.md](./ELECTIONS.md) document.
+Information related to conducted and current elections are kept in the [ELECTIONS.md](./ELECTIONS.md) document.

 #### Election Rules

-Anyone who is a member to Eiffel Technical Committee is eligible to run for Eiffel Technical Committee Chair.

-Anyone who is a member to Eiffel Technical Committee is eligible to vote on Eiffel Technical Committeee Chair election.
+Anyone who is a member of the Eiffel Technical Committee is eligible to run for Eiffel Technical Committee Chair, and eligible to vote in the Eiffel Technical Committee Chair elections.

 Chair elections are overseen by [Election Officers](#Election-Officers).